Privacy Notice for Job Applicants, Employees, Contractors, and Their Emergency Contacts

 • Inferences

-• To administer payroll, payment of expenses, and other employee benefits, such as leave of absence, employee wellness programs, retirement plans, medical insurance, education reimbursement, or bonuses
+• To administer payroll, payment of expenses, and other employee benefits, such as leave of absence, employee wellness programs, retirement plans, insurance, education reimbursement, or bonuses

 • To confirm your eligibility for employment or other professional engagement, such as conducting a background check, obtaining a consumer report or investigative consumer report about you, verifying your identity, and confirming your authorization to work in the US